Permanent Impairment Assessments

 Permanent Impairment Assessment Process

-Both you and the worker will then receive an email confirmation of the examination’s location, date, and time.
+You will then receive an email confirmation of the examination’s location, date, and time.

 After the worker has been assessed, the detailed report is sent back to the insurance company and employee involved by email.